Chief of Chaplains visits Aviano Air Base

-31st Civil Engineer Squadron biological scientist Jock Flores delivers a Roman Catholic prayer for the nation at the National Prayer Breakfast at Aviano Air Base, Italy, Feb.
+U.S. Air Force Col. Stephen Anderson, 31st Mission Support Group commander, bows his head in reverence during the National Prayer Breakfast at Aviano Air Base, Italy, Feb.
 4, 2025.
-The National Prayer Breakfast is an annual gathering celebrated across various communities for political, military, religious and community leaders to join in reflection and shared prayer.
+With roots tracing back to 1942, this tradition began when members of the U.S. Congress initiated an assembly for political, military, religious and community leaders to join in reflection and discuss issues of common concern.
 (U.S. Air Force photo by Senior Airman Jenna A. Bond)

 |Date Taken: